Tunable quantum metric and band topology in bilayer Dirac models: Construction method

-The presence or absence of these three local symmetries categorizes gapped systems into the AZ tenfold symmetry classes \cite{Chiu2016}.
+The presence or absence of these three local symmetries categorizes gapped systems into AZ tenfold symmetry classes \cite{Chiu2016}.

 For a given symmetry class and dimension $d$, $H$ describes a stronger TI or TSC if two conditions are met: (i) $H$ lacks a symmetry-preserving extra mass term; (ii) the node surface of $M(\bm k)$ (where $M = 0$) wraps an odd number of time-reversal invariant points.
-These conditions ensure that the gapped phase cannot be adiabatically connected to a trivial atomic limit phase, where the mass term reduces to a constant $M_0(\bm k) = \mathcal{M}$, without closing the bulk gap or breaking symmetries.
+These conditions ensure that the gapped phase cannot be adiabatically connected to a trivial atomic limit phase, where the mass term reduces to a constant $M_0(\bm k) = \mathcal{M}$, without closing the bulk energy gap or breaking certain symmetry.
 Consequently, the nontrivial band topology is intrinsically related to the gap closing process of $H$.
-Notably, $H(\bm k)$ only closes its energy gap at time-reversal invariant points.
-Moreover, $H$ respects inversion symmetry ${I} = \gamma_{d+1}$, where ${I} H(\bm k) {I}^{-1} = H(-\bm k)$.
-At each time-reversal invariant point $\bm k_i$ for $i=1,\cdots,2^d$, the Bloch states are eigenstates of $\mathcal{I}$ with eigenvalues $\delta_i = \pm 1$, and the degenerate bands share identical eigenvalues.
+Moreover, $H(\bm k)$ only closes its energy gap at time-reversal invariant points and $H$ respects the inversion symmetry ${I} = \gamma_{d+1}$, where ${I} H(\bm k) {I}^{-1} = H(-\bm k)$.
 Therefore, the topology of the occupied bands can be characterized by the generalized Fu-Kane invariant \cite{Fu200C,FuLiang2027inversion}:

-where $\delta_i$ denotes the inversion eigenvalue at the $i$-th time-reversal invariant point for one nondegenerate band, and $\nu$ distinguishes trivial ($\nu = 0$) and nontrivial ($\nu = 1$) phases.
+where $\delta_i=\pm 1$ denotes the inversion eigenvalue at the $i$-th time-reversal invariant point, and $\nu$ distinguishes trivial ($\nu = 0$) and nontrivial ($\nu = 1$) phases.

-The realization of TIs and TSCs by $H$ across the full AZ tenfold symmetry classes can be exemplified by the following paradigmatic models.
-For $d = 1$ and $g = 1$, $H$ reduces to the SSH model \cite{Su1979} in the chiral-symmetric AIII class, which hosts robust end states.
+The realization of topological insulators and superconductors by $H$ across the full AZ tenfold symmetry classes can be exemplified by the following paradigmatic models.
+For $d = 1$ and $g = 1$, $H$ reduces to the two-band SSH model \cite{Su1979} in the chiral-symmetric AIII class, which hosts robust end states.
 For $d = 2$ and $g = 1$, $H$ corresponds to the Qi-Wu-Zhang model \cite{Qi2006}, realizing a Chern insulator in the A symmetry class.
-For $d = 2$ and $g = 2$, $H$ represents the Bernevig-Hughes-Zhang model \cite{Bernevig2006}, describing a time-reversal invariant TI in the AII symmetry class.
+For $d = 2$ and $g = 2$, $H$ represents the Bernevig-Hughes-Zhang model \cite{Bernevig2006}, describing a time-reversal invariant topological insulator in the AII symmetry class.